The City of St. Charles firmly believes in supporting military service and celebrating our military service members—both past and present.

 Recently, both the St. Charles Fire and Police Departments were recognized for their support of military employees.
 The Employer Support of the Guard and Reserve, a program of the Department of Defense, presented the departments with awards at two recent City Council meetings.
 Both departments were nominated for the awards by two active duty National Guardsmen.

-At the May 15 City Council meeting, Firefighter Paramedic Drew Perry accepted the Above and Beyond Award on behalf of the Fire Department, along with Mayor Ray Rogina and Fire Chief Joe Schelstreet.
-Perry is being deployed soon to serve his U.S. Army National Guard service commitment, which is expected to last nine months.
+At the May 15, 2017 City Council meeting, Firefighter Paramedic Drew Perry accepted the Above and Beyond Award on behalf of the Fire Department.
+Perry was deployed to serve his U.S. Army National Guard service commitment.
 The Above and Beyond Award recognizes employers who have gone above and beyond the legal requirements of employing military service members.

-Then, at the June 5 City Council meeting, Police Chief Jim Keegan accepted the Patriot Award on behalf of the Police Department, along with Officer Michael Karnath and Mayor Rogina.
+Then, at the June 5, 2017 City Council meeting, Police Chief Jim Keegan accepted the Patriot Award on behalf of the Police Department, along with Officer Michael Karnath.
 Officer Karnath served in Iraq and has served in the Wisconsin National Guard since 2010.
 Karnath nominated Chief Keegan for accommodating his continued service in the National Guard.
 The Patriot Award recognizes efforts made to support service members, including supporting flexible schedules and time off prior to and after deployment.